PacktPublishing/Building-AI-Applications-with-ChatGPT-APIs/README.md

 The code will look like the following:
 ```
+from openai import OpenAI
-response = openai.Completion.create(
+client = OpenAI(api_key="YOUR_API_KEY")
-    engine="text-davinci-003",
-    prompt=question,
-    max_tokens=1024,
-    n=1,
-    stop=None,
-    temperature=0.8,
-)
 ```

-**Following is what you need for this book:** with best practices, tips, and tricks for building applications using the ChatGPT API, this book is for programmers, entrepreneurs, and software enthusiasts.
-Python developers interested in AI applications involving ChatGPT, software developers who want to integrate AI technology, and web developers looking to create AI-powered web applications with ChatGPT will also find this book useful.
-A fundamental understanding of Python programming and experience of working with APIs will help you make the most of this book.
+**Following is what you need for this book:**
+This book is for a diverse range of professionals, including programmers, entrepreneurs, and software enthusiasts.
+Beginner programmers, Python developers exploring AI applications with ChatGPT, software developers integrating AI technology, and web developers creating AI-powered web applications with ChatGPT will find this book beneficial.
+Scholars and researchers working on AI projects with ChatGPT will also find it valuable.
+Basic knowledge of Python and familiarity with APIs is needed to understand the topics covered in this book.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-12).